crlvgl/Introduction-D3/README.md

       - [Method 1: Using Node.js](#method-1-using-nodejs-1)
       - [Method 2: Using Live Server Extension in Visual Studio Code](#method-2-using-live-server-extension-in-visual-studio-code-1)
       - [Method 3: Using Python's HTTP Server](#method-3-using-pythons-http-server-1)

+## Disclaimer
+This project is created for educational purposes as part of university data visualization coursework at Hochschule Düsseldorf.
+It is not affiliated with or endorsed by the original authors of the D3.js library or Observable notebooks.
+The original notebooks used in this tutorial were created by [**Mike Bostock**](https://observablehq.com/user/@mbostock).
+I have made some changes to the original notebooks to make them more suitable for our course, but the core content and structure remain the same. <br><br>
+I do not guarantee that the notebooks will work as expected nor that they will be free of errors.
+Enjoy at your own risk! <br>
+If you find any errors or inconsistencies, please let me know!
+I will be happy to fix them.

 ## Overview